dragos/dragos-vscode-scala/README.md

 # How to try it out

+> UPDATE: The extension is published to Marketplace.
+You can still use the instructions below to start contributing.

 Download an existing [release](https://github.com/dragos/dragos-vscode-scala/releases) and install it in Code by choosing `Install from VSIX` in the Extensions view.

 Make sure you have an existing `.ensime` file before starting code in that directory (`sbt ensimeConfig` should create it if you have [sbt-ensime](https://github.com/ensime/ensime-sbt) already setup)